 - EESC 461: Stable Isotope Geochemistry

 - Specialty: Ocean Modeling

-- EES 433: Marine Ecosystem and Carbon Cycle Modeling
+- EESC 433: Marine Ecosystem and Carbon Cycle Modeling

 Courses Outside the Department

-For students who wish to take one of their qualifying exams outside the department, the following are some examples of courses you can take.
+For students who wish to take courses outside the department, please see the list of examples below.
 Talk to your advisor to find out what is most suitable for your own research program.

 - ME 225: Fluid Dynamics

 - BIOL 463: Ecology

 - ECE 446: Digital Signal Processing

 The Qualifying Examination is a key milestone in the PhD program.
 This examination typically takes place during your 5th semester in the program, and involves writing a research proposal that is submitted to your exam committee, followed by an oral exam during which you present and defend the merits of your research proposal to the committee and also answer general scientific knowledge questions in areas broadly related to your topic of research.